- Why you should run Hive on Kubernetes, even in a Hadoop cluster

 Analysis 3.
 Ranks for individual queries

 In order to gain a sense of which system answers queries fast, we rank all the systems according to the running time for each individual query.
-For example, a system that completes executing a query the fastest is assigned the highest place (1st) for the query under consideration.
+The system that completes executing a query the fastest is assigned the highest place (1st) for the query under consideration.
 If a system does not compile or fails to complete executing a query, it is assigned the lowest place (6th) for the query under consideration.
 In this way, we can evaluate the six systems more accurately from the perspective of end users, not of system administrators.

 Here is the result from the Red cluster: